Padel Magazine - And if it was Sanyo Gutiérrez and Maxi Sanchez, the best placed to become the new bosses of the padel global?

 Given the spectacle proposed by these men, the public remained a little on his hunger because he hoped the match will continue ...
 In vain.

-Congratulations to Sanyo and Maxi for their tournament and their course throughout the year.
-We hope to see Cristian and Bela in top shape next year!
+Well done to Sanyo and Maxi for their tournament and their journey throughout the year.
+We obviously hope to see Cristian and Bela in top form next year!

 Franck Binisti - Padel Magazine